Skip to content

 VA and Non-VA Window Replacement Grants For Veterans

-The importance of energy-efficient homes is growing annually and in 2025, veterans in the U.S. will have multiple options for financial assistance for window upgrades.
-Installing energy-efficient windows in place of outdated ones can raise a homes value, improve comfort, and reduce utility costs.
-However new windows can be costly as well.
+The importance of energy-efficient homes is growing annually, and in 2026, veterans in the U.S. will have multiple options for financial assistance for window upgrades.
+Installing energy-efficient windows in place of outdated ones can raise a home’s value, improve comfort, and reduce utility costs.
+However, new windows can be costly as well.

-There are fortunately a number of window replacement grants available to veterans from the Department of Veterans Affairs (VA) as well as from non-VA programs like state, federal, and nonprofit organizations.
-All of the options available to veterans in 2025 will be explained in this article.
+There are a number of window replacement grants available to veterans from the Department of Veterans Affairs (VA) as well as from non-VA programs like state, federal, and nonprofit organizations.
+All of the options available to veterans in 2026 will be explained in this article.

 Table of Contents